samhattangady/false_gold/notes/false_gold.md

 The day time will be fixed by "energy", so the player can only do a fixed number of actions, which they can take as much time as required.
 Having djinns do these tasks means that the player has energy to do other things.
-Additionally, the player can build some kind of automation lines (maybe conveyors or something along those lines), and their configuration will matter in the night phase.
+Additionally, the player can build some kind of automation lines (paths for djinns to follow).The structure placements and path configuration will matter in the night phase.
 So there will be tradeoffs between being efficient with the automation, and having some inefficiency to make the night time defenses easier.